gicking/Arduino_SPI_bridge/README.md

 # Overview

 _Arduino_SPI_bridge_ is a small Arduino project to configure an Arduino as USB<->SPI gateway.
+The main objective for this project was to provide a OS-independent SPI-gateway for the [_stm8gal_](https://github.com/gicking/stm8gal) application.
+However, since the SPI can be freely configured, it should also work for other SPI slave devices.

-Basically it is remotely controlled via USB and a simple UART protocol (for details see 'protocol.ods').
-So far it has only been tested with an Arduino UNO R3, but there should be no major issue on other ATMega boards.
-However, the ARM-based Arduino boards are not yet supported, since this project requires the [NeoHWSerial](https://github.com/SlashDevin/NeoHWSerial) library, which so far only runs on the older ATMega-based boards.
+Basically _Arduino_SPI_bridge_  is remotely controlled via USB command using a simple UART protocol (for details see 'protocol.ods').
+So far it has only been tested with an Arduino UNO R3, but there should be no major issue porting it to other ATMega boards.
+However, due to the used [NeoHWSerial](https://github.com/SlashDevin/NeoHWSerial) library, which currently does not support the newer ARM-based Arduinos.

 To test the functionality, a small Python project is also provided.
-It is compatible with Windows, MacOS X and Linux, including Raspbian, provided python and pySerial are installed.
+Provided that Python and PySerial are installed, it should be compatible with Windows, MacOS X and Linux, including Raspbian.

-Note: the main objective for this project was to provide an OS-independent SPI-device for the [_stm8gal_](https://github.com/gicking/stm8gal) application. **Unfortunately the combination of _stm8gal_ and _Arduino_SPI_bridge_ doesn't seem to work, yet**

 For bug reports or feature requests please send me a note.